mnr/writing-wip/kwak-anthology.md

 Araci and Lupe ended the call.
 “I’m sorry to close the investigation,” said Araci “Dakota will have died in a freak accident - no murder charges.
 But hopefully this puts an end to anything like this.”

 “I don’t know,” said Lupe.
 “We humans are always looking for novel ways to kill ourselves.”
 She stood.
 “I’m hungry, let’s get lunch.
 I’ve heard of a new Iraqi restaurant.”

+# Bits I'll Need Later

+// WORKING HERE

+// -----

+// -----

+// -----

+“*irasshaimase!*”

+The video screens scattered around the bar showed a cartoon sushi chef cheerfully welcoming them.
+Lupe and Araci sat at an unoccupied table and food immediately appeared.
+Four segments of a donut-shaped platform in the center of the table sequentially dropped out of sight, then raised up bearing drinks or food.
+If Lupe or Araci didn’t take an offering from one of the mini-elevators, it would periodically drop and return with something else, making a guess at what they would find tempting.
+The donut hole was for garbage.
+Drop something in - trash, drinks, plates, silverware, anything - and a quiet vacuum pulled it away.

+Araci retrieved a beer, Lupe an old-fashioned, and the empty squares replenished with a bowl of peanuts and a salad.
+A robotic chef at the side of the room whirred, mixed drinks, and chopped food, trying to outguess Araci and Lupe with the most profitable menu.

+“So.
+Whodunit?” asked Araci.
+“Was it the friendly folks at Hestia?
+Or did Dakota screw up?”

+Lupe squeezed the orange in her drink, bit off the fruit, then dropped the peel in the garbage chute.
+Whoosh and gone.
+“For the sake of thinking out of the box, what if Robin did it?
+He was suspiciously absent.”

+“He might have had the opportunity, but why would he do it?
+Seems like Dakota and Robin were on the same team, both for Abundancy and in a relationship.”

+“I’ll agree.
+But I don’t think anything Dakota did was enough to light things up.
+Seems like her circuit was fail-safe.
+If something didn’t seem right, it would just log the request.”

+Araci picked up the peanuts, then moved to put them back down.
+Too late; they were charged to his tab, and the platform dropped away, reappearing with a crudité platter.
+He surrendered and shelled a peanut.
+“That leaves us with Hestia.
+But I’m not convinced Farj is a killer.”

+//  >>>GETTING RID OF RANSOMWARE

+“He doesn’t have to be.
+What if a third party acted out of self-interest?”
+Lupe paused and stared at Araci.
+“Just a minute,” she said.
+She waved up a search window in her visor and concentrated.
+With a slight nod, she shared the results with Araci.

+Araci saw Lupe’s search.
+It started with Dakota’s resume.
+It jumped to her previous ransomware employer.
+A hop over to corporate relationships produced an organization tree.
+On the tree, the ransomware company was highlighted, as was the line leading up the tree to the parent, then down a branch - which led to Hestia.

+“Dakota was reverse-engineering intellectual property belonging to a sibling of her previous employer,” Lupe pointed out.
+“Whether she knew it, she was messing around with a relative of a ransomware company - a company with flexible ethics, and a company that knew where to find her.
+Farj might not have pulled the trigger, but he knew people that would.”

+“For that, I’m buying tonight’s drinks,” said Araci.
+“It fits.
+All that’s left to do is mountains of paperwork, but I think you’re on-target.”

+// GETTING RID OF RANSOMWARE<<<

+// -----

+// -----

+// -----